-Vermilion Research, L.L.C. was founded in 2006 by Joseph Jasper and David Nicoski, and is based in Minneapolis, Minnesota.
+Vermilion Technical Research, L.L.C. was founded in 2006 by Joseph Jasper and David Nicoski, and is based in Edina, Minnesota.
 Vermilion’s research team has a combined 70 year of experience in the analysis and management of investment securities.

 Our process begins by organizing more than 5,500 stocks into sectors, then into industry groups.
 We then apply technical analysis tools to identify developing price trends.
 Once attractive trends are identified within a selected group or groups, we screen for individual stocks which we believe offer the best risk/reward profile.
 We also acknowledge the fundamental factors which impact various sectors, groups or individual stocks.
 Finally, we provide a historical perspective that often reveals, through our long-term charts, how price patterns often repeat themselves over time.